TorahBibleCodes/TorahBibleCodes/README.md

 We need to estimate propertly the probability of ELS generated sequences , is normal appears 100 symbols repetly ? , or long sentence describing modern cities ?, how plausible is something ?

 Many uninitiated in kabala might think the results are gimmicks or casual .
-A math indicators
+A math indicators will convince the unitiated .

 ## Probable encoded sentences